Kibale Forest National Park

 Kibale Forest National Park is linked to the game-rich Queen Elizabeth National Park by a wildlife corridor, where herds of elephants freely roam between both sanctuaries, providing a unique opportunity to witness these magnificent creatures in their natural habitat.

-Although the biggest drawcard to Kibale Forest is, undoubtedly its primates, the park is also home to a variety of other animals such as African golden cat, serval, leopard, buffalo, duiker & bushpig.
+Although the biggest drawcard to Kibale Forest is, undoubtedly its primates, the park is also home to a variety of other animals such as African golden cat, serval, leopard, buffalo, duiker &amp bushpig.
 Bird watching is also great – there are 370 recorded species found here, making it a birdwatcher's paradise.

 Visitors to Kibale should not leave before they sample a fresh cup of coffee made from the park’s wild Robusta coffee tree, providing a unique Kibale Forest coffee experience.

-Activities Kibale Forest National Park offers a range of exciting activities.
+Kibale Forest National Park offers a range of exciting activities.

-When To Travel Kibale is open for chimpanzee trekking throughout the year.
+Kibale is open for chimpanzee trekking throughout the year.

 Gallery